-Supervised Group Study: Read More [+]

-Rules & Requirements

-Prerequisites: Consent of adviser

-Repeat rules: Course may be repeated for credit without restriction.

-Hours & Format

-Fall and/or spring: 15 weeks - 1-3 hours of directed group study per
+Supervised Group Study: Read More [+] Rules & Requirements Prerequisites: Consent of adviser Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of directed group study per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.

-week

-Additional Details

-Subject/Course Level: Rhetoric/Undergraduate

-Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.

-Supervised Group Study: Read Less [-]

-5

-RHETOR 103A Approaches and Paradigms in the History of Rhetorical Theory 4 Units

-Terms offered: Fall 2022, Fall 2021, Fall 2020

-A broad consideration of the historical relationships between philosophy, literature, and rhetoric, with special emphasis on selected themes of the classical and medieval periods.

-Approaches and Paradigms in the History of Rhetorical Theory: Read

-More [+]

-Rules & Requirements

-Prerequisites: 10 or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of

-discussion per week

-Summer:
+Supervised Group Study: Read Less [-] RHETOR 100 Writing at the University: A Writing Studio for Transfer Students 4 Units Terms offered: Summer 2023 Second 6 Week Session This course teaches skills necessary to succeed in major-specific research and writing tasks at UC Berkeley.
+Students read and discuss scholarship in writing studies and rhetoric to develop a framework for understanding the conventions of academic writing and complete a series of research tasks to determine what it means to write successfully in their major.
+The course culminates in an essay identifying challenges and opportunities specific to writing in a specific academic discipline.
+Writing at the University: A Writing Studio for Transfer Students: Read More [+] Objectives & Outcomes Course Objectives: Analyze the generic conventions for writing in their discipline to produce an essay explicating the challenges and opportunities specific to research and writing in their major.
+Identify exemplary writing and writers in their discipline to learn what it means to write successfully in their major.
+Read and discuss scholarship in writing studies and rhetoric to develop a framework for understanding conventions of writing (North American Academic English).
+Student Learning Outcomes: Deepen awareness with the conventions and purposes of academic writing.
+Develop knowledge of best practices for research and writing in a specific major.
+Refine academic writing skills to better academic goals.
+Hours & Format Summer: 6 weeks - 7.5 hours of lecture per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Letter grade.
+Alternative to final exam.
+Writing at the University: A Writing Studio for Transfer Students: Read Less [-] RHETOR 103A Approaches and Paradigms in the History of Rhetorical Theory 4 Units Terms offered: Fall 2023, Fall 2022, Fall 2021 A broad consideration of the historical relationships between philosophy, literature, and rhetoric, with special emphasis on selected themes of the classical and medieval periods.
+Approaches and Paradigms in the History of Rhetorical Theory: Read More [+] Rules & Requirements Prerequisites: 10 or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

-6 weeks - 7.5 hours of lecture and 1 hour of discussion per week 8 weeks - 6 hours of lecture and 1 hour of discussion per week

-10 weeks - 4.5 hours of lecture and 1 hour of discussion per week
+6 weeks - 7.5 hours of lecture and 1 hour of discussion per week 8 weeks - 6 hours of lecture and 1 hour of discussion per week 10 weeks - 4.5 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Letter grade.

-Additional Details

-Subject/Course Level: Rhetoric/Undergraduate

-Grading/Final exam status: Letter grade.
 Final exam required.

-Formerly known as: 100

-Approaches and Paradigms in the History of Rhetorical Theory: Read

-Less [-]

-RHETOR 103B Approaches and Paradigms in the History of Rhetorical Theory II 4 Units

-Terms offered: Spring 2022, Spring 2021, Spring 2020

-A broad consideration of the historical relationship between philosophy, literature, and rhetoric, with special emphasis on selected themes within the early modern and modern periods.

-Approaches and Paradigms in the History of Rhetorical Theory II: Read
+Formerly known as: 100 Approaches and Paradigms in the History of Rhetorical Theory: Read Less [-] RHETOR 103B Approaches and Paradigms in the History of Rhetorical Theory II 4 Units Terms offered: Spring 2023, Spring 2022, Spring 2021 A broad consideration of the historical relationship between philosophy, literature, and rhetoric, with special emphasis on selected themes within the early modern and modern periods.
+Approaches and Paradigms in the History of Rhetorical Theory II: Read Rules & Requirements Prerequisites: 10 or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

-Dede [1]

-Rules & Requirements

-Prerequisites: 10 or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of

-discussion per week

-Summer: